Jovan Jovanović Zmaj Gymnasium: 20th century

-Profoundly opposed interests of the great powers in 1914 will plunge mankind into World War I. Due to its vicinity to the battlefield the school's premises were taken over by the army in 1914 and in 1915 it was turned into a military hospital.
+Due to its vicinity to the battlefield of the Great War, the school's premises were taken over by the Austro-Hungarian army in 1914 and in 1915 it was turned into a military hospital.
 The teaching staff was scarce on the account of mobilization and other war effects and in the school years 1914/1915 and 1915/1916 only the exams were organized in the school.
 During the school years 1916/1917 and 1917/1918 regular classes and teaching was carried out but with a lot of difficulties due to the lack of both teachers and money.
 Therefore, the school years were shortened and semester exams were introduced.

-After the war and huge changes, the school continued its work in the liberated and newly united Kingdom of the Serbs, Croats and Slovenes.
+After the war, the school continued its work in the liberated and newly united Kingdom of the Serbs, Croats and Slovenes.
 The school year 1919/1920 started with no significant innovations.
-The school was still run by the Patronage until August 27, 1920, when the Ministry of Education of the Kingdom of the Serbs, Croats and Slovenes made a decision that would bring the school into the state's possession and give it the name the State Grammar School for Boys in Novi Sad.
+The school was still run by the Patronage until 27 August 1920, when the Ministry of Education of the Kingdom of the Serbs, Croats and Slovenes made a decision that would bring the school into the state's possession and give it the name the State Men's Gymnasium in Novi Sad.
 As it was generally thought, there was no need for the school to continue its work as a private confessional school.
-This decision came at just the right time, since due to the war-ruined economy, inflation and agrarian reform (by which 353 kJ of land property i.e. the entire land property was taken from the school) the Patronage could no longer cope with economic hardships and finance the school's work on its own.
-This didn’t mean that the work of the Patronage was over, because it continued to manage the funds and property of the school.
-The Patronage carried on helping the school's development all until the communist authorities took away the property of the Orthodox Municipality of Novi Sad and funds of the Patronage by the Nationalization Act from December 5, 1946 and its Annex from April 28, 1948.
-By this act the rights of the Patronage over the school were abolished.
+This decision came at just the right time, since due to the war-ruined economy, inflation and agrarian reform, the Patronage could no longer cope with economic hardships and finance the school's work on its own.
+This however didn’t end the work of the Patronage, as it continued to manage the funds and property of the school.

 The first and foremost task was renewal of the classrooms, library and school's inventory, since the school's premises were turned into a hospital during the war.

-The library was particularly damaged because 2/3 of the students’ books and about 2500 of the books from the teachers’ library were lost.
-For the second time in its history the library would arise from the ashes but not until 1927.
+After the First World War, the library was particularly damaged, with 2/3 of the students’ books and about 2500 of the books from the teachers’ library were lost.
+The library would reopen and continue its services in 1927.